-->

 4. The Path to Restoration: Mitochondrial Biogenesis

 If you have a "Power Leak," the answer isn't to eat even less.
-That only tells your body the "famine" is getting worse.
-The answer is Mitochondrial Biogenesis—the biological process of repairing old mitochondria and creating new, healthy ones.
+That only tells your body that the "famine" is getting worse.
+The answer is mitochondrial biogenesis—the biological process of repairing old mitochondria and creating new, healthy ones.

 Zone 2 Training: The Mitochondrial Gym